MicrosoftDocs/ATADocs/ATPDocs/understand-entities.md

 > [!NOTE]
 > The experience described in this page can be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.

 The entity profile provides you with a comprehensive entity page designed for a full deep-dive investigation of users, computers, devices, the resources they have access to, and their history.
-The profile page takes advantage of the new [!INCLUDE [Product short](includes/product-short.md)] logical activity translator that can look at a group of activities occurring (aggregated up to a minute) and group them into a single logical activity to give you a better understanding of the actual activities of your users.
+The profile page takes advantage of the [!INCLUDE [Product short](includes/product-short.md)] logical activity translator that can look at a group of activities occurring (aggregated up to a minute) and group them into a single logical activity to give you a better understanding of the actual activities of your users.

-To access an entity profile page, click on the name of the entity, such as a username, in the suspicious activity timeline.
+To access an entity profile page, select the name of the entity, such as a username, in the suspicious activity timeline.

 The left menu provides you with all the Active Directory information available on the entity - email address, domain, first seen date.
 If the entity is sensitive, it tells you why.
 For example, is the user tagged as sensitive or the member of a sensitive group?
 If it's a sensitive user, you see the icon under the user's name.